 Long-term investments include funds consisting of donor-restricted funds and board designated funds.
 Income from donor-restricted funds that is restricted for either a specific purpose or time period is not available for general expenditure.
 The board-designated funds may be adjusted upon board's approval.

-Certificates of deposit totaling \$89,640 are included in long-term investments as of June 30, 2022.
+Certificates of deposit totaling \$0 and \$89,640 were included in long-term investments as of June 30, 2023 and 2022.

-NOTE 13 - LIQUIDITY AND AVAILABILITY OF RESOURCES (continued)
+NOTE 12 - LIQUIDITY AND AVAILABILITY OF RESOURCES (continued)